getkyo/kyo/README.md

 // 'dropIf' discards the current choice if
 // a condition is not met.
-Produces a 'List(1, 2)' val b: Int > Choices =
+Produces a 'List(1, 2)'
-  a.map(v => Choices.dropIf(v > 2).map(_ => v))
+// since values greater than 2 are dropped val b: Int > Choices = a.map(v => Choices.dropIf(v > 2).map(_ => v))

 // 'drop' unconditionally discards the
 // current choice.
 Produces a 'List(42)'
-val c: Int > Choices =
+// since only the value 1 is transformed
-  b.map {
+// to 42 and all other values are dropped val c: Int > Choices = b.map {
     case 1 => 42